-The examples of how ideas may be communicated to the audience appear to sit within an overall concept of the play in performance, but this is not fully justified, merely reported.
+The examples of how the audience may be engaged appear to sit within an overall concept of the play in performance, but this is not justified, merely reported.

 The candidate is starting to struggle at this level and the proposed interpretation in relation to the demands of the question may not be justified.